yseulthb/yseulthb.github.io/_pages/touristic/spain.md

 ## Sevilla and Cádiz

 # Portuguese journey
 We left Sevilla to reach Faro by coach (alsa company).
 It is a 3 hour journey over Huelva.
-We had not realised there was a one hour difference between Portugal and Spain (1 hour less in PT), which made our bus journey longer than expected!
+We had not realised there was a time difference between Portugal and Spain (1 hour less in Portugal), which made our bus journey longer than expected!
 That's how you learn :)
 ## Faro
 ## Lisbon